kuhchung/kuhchung.github.io/pages/Deviljho.md

 He gains dragonbreath when raged.
 This does not require evasion+1 to dodge through.

 His roar does not require evasion+1 to dodge either.
 Actually, most of his attacks do not _require_ it, but evasion unlocks some easier timings.
 His hipcheck, if you are too far at the end of his attack animation, cannot be evaded properly for example.

+## WORLD EATER SPECIFIC

+If you set off smoke bombs and place a drugged meat, he will 100% (?) go for it.
+This only works for World Eater for whatever reason.